bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/splicing-lightning's-multiparty-future.md

 Okay, like half.
 Cool, who runs a lightning node with more than one channel on it?
 Okay, same.
-So we're going to go over some of the lightning basics and then we're going to get into some of the more...

-[Audience Lisa]: "Who runs core lightning though?"

-Oh, who runs core lightning, that's a great question.
-Hey, there we go.

-[Audience 1]: "CLM maximalism."

-Let's go; I love it.
 So I'm gonna go over some of the basics of lightning, which, if you might already know this or you watched my talk, I covered this before, but we're gonna go over it briefly just for people that don't know, and then we're gonna get into some of the more detailed stuff relating to privacy.

 ## Basics of Lightning